AlanMaxwell/iOS_interview_questions/README.md

 In this question it's better to tell about ARC and retain cycles.

 Short explanation:
-ARC automatically keeps track of the number of references to an object, and when that number reaches zero, it deallocates the object
+ARC automatically keeps track of the number of references to an object, and when that number reaches zero, it deallocates the object.
-Counter decreases after an object releases
+Counter decreases after an object releases.
-Any object deallocates after the counter is 0
+Any object deallocates after the counter is 0.

 If two objects have a strong reference to each other – retain cycle.
-Use weak or unowned to avoid that
+Use weak or unowned to avoid that.

 (weak variables are presented as optional if to take a look on its type) (unowned variables are presented as usual (they can’t be nil))